-All members of the Water Dogs are part of larger robotics clubs centered in Oviedo Florida, mainly Hagerty Robotics.
-The club competes in many robotics competitions including the VEX Robotics Competition and the FIRST Tech Challenge.
+All members of the Water Dogs are part of larger robotics program centered in Oviedo Florida, mainly Hagerty Robotics.
+The teams compete in many robotics competitions including the VEX Robotics Competition and the FIRST Tech Challenge.
 The VEX Robotics Competition is a season long engineering challenge in which teams must build and program a robot which can compete and score points in a small-scale 2 minute game.
-FIRST Tech Challenge, a similar competition on a larger scale, is the club's most time consuming and successful event with a strong focus on outreach and documentation.
-The club recently went to the FIRST World Championship in Houston by being in the finals of the Florida State Championship and winning the "Think Award" which is an award based solely on documentation.
+FIRST Tech Challenge, a similar competition on a larger scale, is the program's most time consuming and successful event with a strong focus on outreach and documentation.
+The program recently held the FIRST Space Coast League Championship and are on their way to States by winning the "Motivate Award" which is an award solely based on contributions to the community and third place "Inspire Award," the highest award.
 Many of the members also have programming experience, an essential skill in the RoboBoat competition.
 These past experiences provide members with an intense robotics background that allows the Water Dogs to retain a competitive edge over their college competition.
 Their expanse of knowledge in the greater robotics field acts as a precursor to their success in tackling the RoboBoat competition.